 - Rinse the lobster tails under cool water and gently pat dry with paper towels.
-Should you find a vein that runs the length of the tail meat, remove it and discard.
+Should you find a vein that runs the length of the tail meat, remove and discard it.

-- Arrange the tails on one of the prepared baking sheets and squeeze a little lemon over each.
-Cut up a pat of compound butter for each lobster tail, cut them in half and arrange the two pieces on top of the meat.
+- Arrange the lobster tails on one of the prepared baking sheets and squeeze a little lemon over each.
+Slice a pat of compound butter for each lobster tail, cut them in half and arrange the two pieces on top of the meat.
 Set aside.

-- Once the steaks are seared, quickly transfer them to the other prepared baking sheet and place them in the oven.
-Depending on desired doneness, the steaks will cook for 5 to 7 minutes total.
+- Once the steaks are seared, quickly transfer them to the remaining prepared baking sheet and place them in the oven.
+The steaks will cook for 5 minutes in the oven for medium-rare (recommended).